neeh-prog/Neeharika--Silicon-Saga/README.md

 - 📸 **Snapshots/** → images of simulations, tools, and outputs
 - 💡 **Reflections/** → notes and learnings per chapter
 - ✨ **Quotes.md** → inspirational lines for motivation
 - 🎯 **Structure-focused** — every folder and file shows progress and dedication

+- ## 🌟 Reflections Log

+**Chapter 0 – Foundations**
+> Installing tools felt like building my own lab inside a virtual world.
+> The first "yosys" command I ran... it wasn’t just text on a screen, it was the start of a story.

+---
+## 🙏 Gratitude
+To the mentors and the entire VSD initiative: thank you for opening the doors of silicon design to students like me.

 ---

 ## 🔧 Toolbox & Installation Proofs